nguyen-nguyen-06/githubPlayground/README.md

 Then, after merging successfully, delete branch by git branch -d \<branch name\>

+## Undoing in git

+1) If we typed git add but not push yet, use git reset /<File name/> (useless)
+2) If we already committed, use git reset HEAD/~1 to return to the previous commit, or git reset Head/~/<n/> to return to the latest n-th commit before the one we just made (git is like a linked list, Head will point to the last commit)

+- Note: this only change in our local branch

 ## Some useful things on terminal
 1) When using bash in terminal, to check the bash profile(there are some code that I pasted to customize) use nano ~/.bashrc